 The Daily Beast went on to ask him if streaming services worried him due to the lack of money artists usually receive from it.
 His response?
 He doesn’t worry about it.
 That’s what his lawyer, his agent and his publisher is for.

 I dumped my iTunes account for Deezer

 And, as far as iTunes goes, I’ve got to agree with Frank Black.
 I only recently broke down and even bothered to sing up for an iTunes account, but it’s been a freaking nightmare from the beginning.

-I now listen to all my music on Deezer and support my favorite artists by buying their albums through Amazon or on CD.
+I now listen to all my music on Deezer and support my favorite artists by buying their albums through an online digital music platform or on CD.
 A heck of a lot easier and no idiotic bloated iTunes apps or software downloads to worry about either.

 Besides, I never said I wanted Apple or iTunes to take over all my music listening capabilities, so why is their software always trying to?

 As for syncing my music to all my devices like iTunes does?
 Yep, Deezer does that too, and a lot easier than with iTunes.

 iTunes?
 I agree with Frank Black.
 It’s too much of a pain in the ass.
 So, I dumped it.